 - Go over the sequence of the story.
 Ask your students: What happens in the beginning of the story?
 In the middle?
 At the end?

 - Record these three events in sequential order, either on the whiteboard or on large butcher paper.
 This gives students the chance to visualize the progression of the story.

 - Pass out a sheet of art paper to each student.

 - Ask the class to create their own flower gardens on the paper, using water colors, colored pencils, crayons, or any other art supplies you have in the classroom.

-- If you have extra time, give each student three sheets of paper.
-Have students label the sheets Beginning, Middle, and End, and encourage them to create a story around their garden.
+- Give each student three sheets of paper.
+Have students label the sheets Beginning, Middle, and End, and encourage them to re-create the story using illustrations.

 - Support: Have students who need extra support work with a partner or small group to create a sequential story about their gardens.